DFennec/DFennec/README.md

 ## ✨ Featured Projects ✦

   Here I'll include my most noteworthy projects.
 Although, I've only built simple programmes so far.
 If you'd like you can <a href="https://github.com/DFennec?tab=repositories">check my public repos</a>.
+To   that same effect, I'll also use my <a href="https://dfennec.github.io/DFennec.github.io/">GitHub Pages site</a> to feature them in a more visually appealing fashion.

 <hr>